Stand-alone operation

 Please verify if the added Mag<Id>, Mfg<Id>, Mtx<Id>, Mid<Id> and Mex<Id> registry values are in the script output.

-Remove menu item from µVision manually
+Remove menu item from µVision (script)

 If you use the Device Configurator uninstaller, it will remove the